-At 18, he is the face of Canadian soccer – conceivably the most gifted soccer player to have come out of the MLS.
-Now, he has been unleashed on the Bundesliga at Bayern Munich, scoring his maiden goal with his very first shot, on only his fifth top-flight outing.
+At 19, he is the face of Canadian soccer - conceivably the most gifted soccer player to have come out of the MLS - and already has his feet under the table at Bayern Munich.

 What happens next is a tantalising prospect, but it is where Davies has come from - rather than where he is going - that makes his such a tellable tale.